blade1989/cerberus/README.md

 ##Status

-Right now I'm in the `Design Mantion`, with one foot in `Feature Ville`
+Right now I'm in the `Design Mantion`, with one foot in `Feature Ville`.

+The code will be posted as soon as I get everything working(ish).